oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 This profile SHOULD be used to provide information which are **not related to a vulnerability** but e.g. a misconfiguration.

- CSAF document SHALL fulfill the following requirements to satisfy the profile "Informational Advisory":
+A CSAF document SHALL fulfill the following requirements to satisfy the profile "Informational Advisory":

 * The following elements must exist and be valid:
   * all elements required by the profile "Generic CSAF".